Will Arizona cover the spread vs. Wisconsin? Betting Trends, Record ATS

 Arizona vs. Wisconsin: Betting Trends, Record ATS, Home/Road Splits - December 9

-The No. 1 Arizona Wildcats (7-0) take a seven-game win streak into a home matchup with the No. 23 Wisconsin Badgers (7-2), winners of six straight.
-The Wildcats are favorites (-8.5) in the contest, which starts at 3:15 PM ET (on ESPN) on Saturday, December 9, 2023.
-The matchup has a point total of 145.5.
+The No. 1 Arizona Wildcats (7-0) take a seven-game winning streak into a home matchup with the No. 23 Wisconsin Badgers (7-2), winners of six straight.
+The Wildcats are favorites (-9.5) in the contest, which begins at 3:15 PM ET (on ESPN) on Saturday, December 9, 2023.
+The matchup has an over/under of 143.5 points.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!